Check out the award-winning food truck working to 'drive change'

-Snowday food truck is hitting the streets of New York, serving food in an effort to promote social justice.
+A food truck called Snowday is selling farm-fresh fare on the streets of New York and putting formerly incarcerated young people back to work.

-It is the first social justice food truck concept by Drive Change, whose mission is to use the food truck workplace to run a one-year fellowship for young people returning home from jail or prison.
+It is the first social justice food truck concept by Drive Change, a Brooklyn-based non-profit group whose mission is to use the food truck to run a one-year fellowship for young people returning home from jail or prison.

-The truck was started by Jordyn Lexton, who teamed up with Roy Waterman.
-As director of the program, Waterman hires recently incarcerated youth ages 18 to 25.
-Since its start in 2014, Roy has hired more than 20 young adults returning home.
+Roy Waterman, director of the program, who started the truck along with Jordyn Lexton, said the effort has given employment to more than 20 young adults returning home since it began in 2014.

 The fellowship has three phases.
-In the training phase, fellows earn their Food Handler and Safety License and Mobile Vendor License as they go through rigorous hospitality and culinary training.
-In the employment phase, fellows rotate jobs on the food truck — from cashier to head chef.
-They also attend professional courses in social media, marketing, and small business development.
+In the training phase, employees earn their Food Handler and Safety License and Mobile Vendor License as they go through rigorous hospitality and culinary training.
+In the employment phase, fellows rotate among jobs on the food truck — from cashier to head chef.
+They also attend professional courses in social media, marketing, and small-business development.
 In the third and final phase, fellows do an internship for four months in another work environment.

 For many, this truck is a saving grace.